top of page

 A black mum and dad holding hands with their toddler daughter who walks in between them.

 Ever find yourself saying yes when you really want to say no, especially when it comes to your parents?
-A lot of millennial women carry this with them—people-pleasing.
-But here’s the twist: for many of us, it didn’t start with colleagues, friends, or partners.
-It started at home.
-More specifically, with our parents.
-Yep—people-pleasing often begins as parent-pleasing.
+Many millennial women know this pattern well.
+People-pleasing often starts at home.
+More specifically, it begins with our parents.
+For many of us, people-pleasing first showed up as parent-pleasing.

 When you were younger, did you feel like your worth was tied to being the “good girl”?
 The helpful one?
 The child who kept the peace, didn’t rock the boat, made mum or dad proud?
 That’s not a coincidence.
 That’s conditioning.
 And it’s where so many of our people-pleasing patterns begin.